kwanmokkim/SRLI_BaillieEtal2008/README.md

 This was necessary to calculate the minimum sample size (number of species) that could represent the genetic diversity of the nation.

-The SBSTTA report suggests following this approach (Baillie et al. 2008) however, so the following codes were recreated (using Claude OPUS 4.5).
+The SBSTTA report suggests following this approach (Baillie et al. 2008), so the following codes were recreated (using Claude OPUS 4.5).
 2026 January.

 ## Background